andresromerouy/DataSciInPractice24/Examples/[UM-03E] Example - Bay Wheels data.md

 ## Q1.
 Add a column with the hour

 The start and end times have type `str`, so we can create the new column with string methods.
 There many ways to do it.
-A simple one is to drop the last six characters, which are the minutes and seconds, replacing them by the string `':00:00'`.
+A simple one is to replace the last six characters, which are the minutes and seconds, by the string `':00:00'`.

 ```
 In [7]: rides['hour'] = rides['start_time'].str[:-6] + ':00:00'